 Since Camelbaks and other hydration tube systems emerged on the market, it seems like pack manufacturers are paying less attention to the external water bottle holders.
 Surely, sometimes I use my hydration bladder, but I generally prefer the flexibility of a bottle.

-First of all, I've used my 2 liter Camelbak bladder with the Angstrom with no issues.
-The bladder pouch and clip stabilizes the potentially sloshy bag of water and the central port accommodates the hose well.
+First of all, I've used my two liter Camelbak bladder with the Angstrom with no issues.
+The bladder pouch and clip stabilize the potentially sloshy bag of water and the central port accommodates the hose well.

 The North Face constructed the bottle pockets out of stretchy spandex-type material that holds water bottles firmly in their place.
-I often carry two 1-liter wide-mouth Nalgenes in the side pockets; so far they haven't fallen out.
+I often carry two one liter wide-mouth Nalgenes in the side pockets; so far they haven't fallen out.

 Though I purchased the Angstrom 30 as a carry on travel pack, it has quickly become my favorite daypack too.
-Its lightweight durable construction and supportive structure handles hiking loads with ease.
+Its lightweight, durable construction and supportive structure handle hiking loads with ease.